sachalifs/password-validators/README.md

 A React component that provides visual feedback for password validation rules.

+This is the main package where you'll find the component, unit tests, development environment, docs and assumptions.
+Please read through this doc.

 ### [password-validators-demo](./packages/password-validators-demo)

 A demo application that showcases the password validators component, you can acces a live demo here: https://sachalifs.github.io/password-validators